stabix/stabix/doc/preCPFE_gui.rst

 Analysis of the orientation dependent pile-up topographies that are formed during single crystal indentation provides insight into the operating deformation mechanisms.
-CPFE simulation of single crystal indentation has an important role in clarifying the influence of the single-slip behavior of different slip systems on the resulting surface profiles.
+CPFE simulation of single crystal indentation has an important role in clarifying the influence of the single-slip behaviour of different slip systems on the resulting surface profiles.

 The function used to run the preCPFE GUI for SX indentation is: